University of Derby: Leek

 The Leek campus is a delivery site for Buxton & Leek College.
 The campus mainly runs Further and Adult Education courses, but also runs some degree programmes validated by the University of Derby.

 International partnerships

 The university does not have any campuses abroad but instead partners with institutions around the world, which deliver and award University of Derby degrees.

-Current international collaborations include Botswana Accountancy College, Mediterranean College, Raffles Design Institute and Help Academy.
+Current international collaborations include Botswana Accountancy College, Vakalo Art & Design College, Mediterranean College, Raffles Design Institute, Swiss Hotel Management School, Culinary Arts Academy Switzerland and Help Academy.